Things You'll Need

 Shave everywhere.
 While actual women possess a full range of body types, from hairless to hairy, societal expectations of smooth skin make it easier to be perceived as a woman if you have no body hair.
 If your body hair is particularly thick, use an electric trimmer before doing a smooth shave, or spring for a waxing session.

-Get into your underwear; panties and bra.
-According to the YouTube video, "How to "Tuck" For Drag," tight underwear helps hide your "bulge."
+Get into your underwear; panties and bra for the proper cross-dresser.
+Tight underwear helps hide your "bulge."
 Wear pantyhose to cover up any hair stubble or for extra help maintaining a smooth crotch area.
 Fill your bra with your stuffers.

 Style your hair as close to your head as possible, using bobby pins and styling gel.
 Then, don your wig by gently pulling the front and back edges of it to widen the opening and slip the wig over your head.
 Tuck any stray hairs underneath the wig, and pin the wig to your head with additional bobby pins.